2024 Discovery Award winners

 Banting Discovery Award

-Dr. Choquet’s research focuses on mRNA splicing, its role in aging and in neuromuscular diseases, and how it can be targeted for treatments.
-Messenger RNAs (mRNAs) carry the instructions from our DNA/genes to make proteins.
-They start out as incomplete pre-mRNAs and need to go through a process called splicing to become complete mRNAs that can make proteins, which are essential for our cells.
-Errors in splicing can cause aging and many diseases like cancer and dementia, and not much is known about why those errors happen or how splicing works in human cells.
-Human pre-mRNAs are very long but scientists have only studied splicing in small sections at a time.
-Dr. Choquet’s project will investigate how different parts of a pre-mRNA communicate with each other from far away to avoid splicing mistakes, helping to understand how these errors contribute to aging and diseases.
+Dr. Choquet’s research focuses on mRNA splicing, its role in aging and neuromuscular diseases, and how it can be targeted for treatments.
+Messenger RNAs (mRNAs) carry instructions from our DNA to make proteins, which are essential for our cells.
+They start as incomplete pre-mRNAs and need to go through a process called splicing to become mature mRNAs.
+Errors in splicing can cause aging and many diseases like cancer and dementia.
+Not much is known about why these errors happen or how splicing works in human cells.
+Human pre-mRNAs are very long, but scientists have only studied splicing in small sections at a time.
+Dr. Choquet’s project will investigate how different parts of a pre-mRNA communicate with each other to avoid splicing mistakes, helping to understand how these errors contribute to aging and diseases.

 (from left to right): Louis-Philippe Chaumont, Karine Choquet, Salomé Sabatié, Téa Malo, Mathia Canepa and Ibrahim Soumana Adamou.